 Be sure that your used boat is in good, working condition if you plan to sell it during the summer, though, because people will likely not want to waste time on repairs while the boating season is already happening.

 We have addressed many of the reasons that selling a used boat by season could yield the highest profit.
 Specifically, we have addressed how selling in the spring is your best bet to have a high profit as well as a sale that happens in a decent amount of time.
-However, there can be benefits to waiting out a sale.
+However, there can be benefits to waiting out a sale in the marketplace.

 If you are in no rush to complete the sale of your used boat, you might consider letting it set on the market for a while.
 Perhaps you are looking to purchase a new (used) boat but are in no rush of selling your old one.

-Or, maybe you have had the chance to use your boat to its fullest potential but you are no longer interested or able to boat regularly anymore.
-In this case, you would be able to leave your boat on the market for a little longer and wait out the best sale.
+Or, maybe you have had the chance to use your current boat to its fullest potential, but you are no longer interested or able to boat regularly anymore.
+In this case, you would be able to put out an ad on craigslist or with a brokerage and leave your boat on the market for a little longer and wait for the right buyer and a reasonable price.

 When selling in the fall, you have a decent shot at selling your used boat towards the beginning- when the boating season is coming to a close and people are looking for a good deal.
 This might not yield the highest profit, but it will help to get your boat off of your hands.